 What a Digital Signage Needs to Work

-Before we go into how you can set up your TV for digital signage, let’s take a look at the components that make up a digital sign so you can determine if your TV can support them.
+Before we go into how you can set up your TV for digital signage, it’s important to have an understanding of the components that make up a digital sign so you can determine if your TV can support them.
 Digital signage requires the following:

 - Display